ototot-dev/jelly-slayer/Client/Assets/FImpossible Creations/Plugins - Animating/Legs Animator/Legs Animator - Readme.txt

 __________________________________________________________________________________________

+Version 1.0.3.8
+- 'Rigidbody Step Further' module file renamed to 'Step Further with Velocity'
+- 'Step Further with Velocity' module will use position delta velocity if no rigidbody is found and not using Legs Animator.desired movement direction

+Version 1.0.3.7
+- 'Rigidbody Step Further' module now will work properly with 'Along Bones' raycast style
+- 'Rigidbody Step Further' now contains ProvideVelocity() method

 Version 1.0.3.6
 - Fade Legs On Animator extra feature now will read provided state names/tags with spaces in names properly